4meta5/gsa/README.md

 ?- is_stable([[a, z], [b, x], [c, y]]). false.
 ```

 Why?
-By the gale-shapley algorithm, each proposer proposes to their highest remaining preference, in order, until they are paired or no preferences remains (in the current implementation, unpairable proposers are *tossed*, but they are also an impossibility if there is a bijection between proposer and accepter sets (proof is not *exercise*, go outside for exercise)).
+By the Gale-Shapley Algorithm, each proposer proposes to their highest remaining preference, in order, until they are paired or no preferences remains (in the current implementation, unpairable proposers are *tossed*, but they are also an impossibility if there is a bijection between proposer and accepter sets (proof is not *exercise*, go outside for exercise)).

 ```
 ?- gsa(app,R).
 R = [[x, a], [y, b], [z, c]] .
 ```

-It starts with `a` proposing to its top choice `x`.
-Then `b` proposes to its top choice `x`, but `x` prefers `a` to `b` so it rejects `b`'s proposal.
+The algorithm starts with `a` proposing to its top choice `x`.
+Then `b` proposes to its top choice `x`, but `x` prefers `a` to `b` so `x` rejects `b`'s proposal.
 ```prolog
 apps([a,b,c]).
 slots([x,y,z]).